Tassadar01/JavaScript-practise/README.md

-# JavaScript-practise
+# HTML-practise
-demo when learning JS
+demo when learning HTML